 Our management currently intends to use the net proceeds from this offering in the manner described in "Use of Proceeds" and will have broad discretion in the application of a significant part of the net proceeds from this offering.
 The failure by our management to apply these funds effectively could affect our ability to continue to develop and market our products.

 Substantial future sales of our Class A common stock in the public market could cause our stock price to fall.

 Sales of substantial amounts of our Class A common stock in the public market after this offering, or the perception that these sales could occur, could cause the market price of our Class A common stock to decline and impede our ability to raise capital through the issuance of additional equity securities.
-Upon completion of this offering, and subject to the closing of the Intel investment and the sale of Class A common stock to Cisco by EMC, we will have 75,120,000 shares of Class A common stock outstanding, and EMC will own 26,500,000 shares of our Class A common stock and 300,000,000 shares of our Class B common stock, representing approximately 87% of the outstanding shares of our common stock.
+Upon completion of this offering, we will have 75,000,000 shares of Class A common stock outstanding, and EMC will own 32,500,000 shares of our Class A common stock and 300,000,000 shares of our Class B common stock, representing approximately 89% of the outstanding shares of our common stock.
 All shares sold in this offering will be freely transferable, subject, in the case of affiliates, to applicable volume and other restrictions under Rule 144 under the Securities Act, and subject to the lock-up arrangements described in "Underwriting" and "Shares Eligible for Future Sale."
 Our Class B common stock may be converted into Class A common stock at any time.
 EMC has no contractual obligation to retain these shares, other than the lock-up arrangement.
 In addition, EMC has the right to cause us to register the sale of its shares of our common stock under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares, other than shares purchased by our affiliates, becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration.